gfrey/smutje/README.md

 Lines where the first character is a colon are considered smutje scripts, otherwise it is bash script.
 Both can't be mixed in one script!

+Each block is a line in the caching layer, i.e. the blocks are atomic regarding the caching.

 ## Packages And Scripts